Apemb/mars-rover-starter-ts/README.md

 ### Writing code

-When you'll write some code, you must place source code files in the directory `lib` and test files in the directory `test`.
+When you'll write some code, you must place source code files in the directory `src` and test files in the directory `tests`.

 ### Tools
 - Testing framework: [Mocha](https://mochajs.org/)